History of Botswana: Presidency of Seretse Khama

 Botswana began issuing its own currency, the Botswana pula, in 1976.
 Bank of Botswana governor Quill Hermans pushed for financial disentanglement from South Africa and its South African rand.
 Despite international concerns that Botswana might not be able to maintain its own currency, Khama felt that his economic advisors were capable and trusted their decision.
 Within a decade of independence, Botswana was one of the wealthiest nations in the Third World.
 The economic transformation is referred to as Botswana's "miracle".

 Linchwe II, chief of the Kgatla people, reinstated the bogwera initiation rite for his tribe in 1975, aggravating the national government.
 Khama took a universalist approach in his administration, avoiding ethnic politics and rejecting the influence of tribal leaders in favour of civil servants.
 He at times asked individuals to resign if one ethnic group became too influential in the civil service.
 The Tswana peoples feared that dissent from the Kalanga minority could be destabilising.
-To addresses this, Khama incorporated educated members of the Kalanga tribe into the government, appointing many to high-ranking positions.
+To address this, Khama incorporated educated members of the Kalanga tribe into the government, appointing many to high-ranking positions.
 The decision was controversial, and it spawned conspiracy theories about malevolent influence of the Kalanga.
 These sometimes centred on the Bakalanga Students Association, which became the Society for the Promotion of Ikalanga Language in 1980.

 Fear of neighbouring white-led governments in Namibia, Rhodesia, and South Africa, as well as the danger of the Angolan Civil War, led Botswana to create a national military in 1977.
 Prior to this, the Botswana Police Service was responsible for national security.
 The lack of military meant that Botswana was not susceptible to leading causes of instability in other African nations: military coups and corruption through military spending.
 The military saw combat the following year when Rhodesian militants attacked Leshoma, killing fifteen soldiers.

 In its partnership with De Beers, the government of Botswana formed the Debswana mining company in 1978, acquiring significant income for the state.
 Mining became the predominant industry of the nation's economy over the following decades, and Botswana became the world's fastest growing economy.
 Foreign involvement in the economy became a political issue at this time as outsiders collected on the nation's growth while domestic jobs developed slowly.
 Cattle farming, which had already been affected by a major outbreak of foot-and-mouth disease in 1977, lost the significance that it had previously held.